-Singapore reports 2,044 new COVID-19 cases | www.lokmattimes.com
+Singapore reports 2,044 new Covid-19 cases | www.lokmattimes.com

-Of the new cases, 259 cases were detected through PCR (polymerase chain reaction) tests and 1,785 through ART (antigen rapid test) tests, according to statistics released by the Ministry of Health.
+Of the new cases reported on Sunday, 259 cases were detected through PCR (polymerase chain reaction) tests and 1,785 through ART (antigen rapid test) tests, according to statistics released by the Ministry of Health.

 Among the PCR cases, 249 were local transmissions and 10 were imported cases.
 Among the ART cases with mild symptoms and assessed to be of low risk, there were 1,741 local transmissions and 44 imported cases, respectively.

-A total of 263 cases are currently warded in hospitals, with eight cases in intensive care units.
+A total of 263 cases are currently warded in hospitals, with eight cases in intensive care units, Xinhua news agency reported.

-No death was reported from COVID-19 on Sunday, keeping the total death toll at 1,325, according to the ministry.
-(ANI/Xinhua)
+No death was reported from Covid-19 on Sunday, keeping the total death toll at 1,325, according to the Ministry.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app